-Figure 18.7: Draw Grid Dialog 🗴
+Figure 19.7: Draw Grid Dialog 🛆

-As grid type, you can specify to use a 'Solid', 'Cross', 'Markers' or 'Frame and annotations only'.
-'Frame and annotations only' is especially useful when working with rotated maps or reprojected grids.
-In the devisions section of the Grid Frame Dialog mentioned below you then have a corresponding setting.
+As grid type, you can specify to use a solid line or cross.
 Symbology of the grid can be chosen.
-See section Rendering_Mode.
+See section Rendering\Mode.
 Furthermore, you can define an interval in the X and Y directions, an X and Y offset, and the width used for the cross or line grid type.